Hazematman/fryzekconcepts/notes/2022_igalia_graphics_team.md

 As a new member of the team, I thought it would be a great idea to summarize the incredible amount of work the team completed in 2022.
 If you're interested keep reading!

 ## Vulkan 1.2 Conformance on RPi 4
 One of the big milestones for the team in 2022 was [achieving Vulkan 1.2 conformance on the Raspberry Pi 4](https://www.khronos.org/conformance/adopters/conformant-products#submission_694).
-The folks over at the Raspberry Pi wrote a nice [article](https://www.raspberrypi.com/news/vulkan-update-version-1-2-conformance-for-raspberry-pi-4/) about the achievement.
-Below I'll go into detail on some of the work the team had to do to achieve conformance.
+The folks over at the Raspberry Pi company wrote a nice [article](https://www.raspberrypi.com/news/vulkan-update-version-1-2-conformance-for-raspberry-pi-4/) about the achievement.
+Igalia has been partnering with the Raspberry Pi company to bring build and improve the graphics driver on all versions of the Raspberry Pi.

 The Vulkan 1.2 spec ratification came with a few [extensions](https://registry.khronos.org/vulkan/specs/1.2-extensions/html/vkspec.html#versions-1.2) that were promoted to Core.
 This means a conformant Vulkan 1.2 driver needs to implement those extensions.
 Alejandro Piñeiro wrote this interesting [blog post](https://blogs.igalia.com/apinheiro/2022/05/v3dv-status-update-2022-05-16/) that talks about some of those extensions.

 Vulkan 1.2 also came with a number of optional extensions such as `VK_KHR_pipeline_executable_properties`.
 My colleague Iago Toral wrote an excellent [blog post](https://blogs.igalia.com/itoral/2022/05/09/vk_khr_pipeline_executables/) on how we implemented that extension on the Raspberry Pi 4 and what benefits it provides for debugging.

 ## Vulkan 1.3 support on Turnip
 Igalia has been heavily supporting the Open-Source Turnip Vulkan driver for Qualcomm Adreno GPUs, and in 2022 we helped it achieve Vulkan 1.3 conformance.
-My colleague Danylo Piliaiev wrote a great [blog post](https://blogs.igalia.com/dpiliaiev/turnip-vulkan-1-3/) on this achievement!
+Danylo Piliaiev on the hraphics team here at Igalia, wrote a great [blog post](https://blogs.igalia.com/dpiliaiev/turnip-vulkan-1-3/) on this achievement!
 One of the biggest challenges for the Turnip driver is that it is a completely reverse-engineered driver that has been built without access to any hardware documentation or reference driver code.

 With Vulkan 1.3 conformance has also come the ability to run more commercial games on Adreno GPUs through the use of the DirectX translation layers.
 If you would like to see more of this check out this [post](https://blogs.igalia.com/dpiliaiev/turnip-july-2022-update/) from Danylo where he talks about getting "The Witcher 3", "The Talos Principle", and "OMD2" running on the A660 GPU.
 Outside of Vulkan 1.3 support he also talks about some of the extensions that were implemented to allow "Zink" (the OpenGL over Vulkan driver) to run Turnip, and bring OpenGL 4.6 support to Adreno GPUs.